Gogebic Range: Iron boom

 For decades in the late 19th century and into the 1920s, the Gogebic was one of the nation's chief sources of iron.
-Iron from the Gogebic helped to fuel the industrial boom in the Upper Midwest during these years.
+Iron from the Gogebic helped to fuel the industrial boom in the upper Midwest during these years.
 By 1930 mining was winding down in the area.
 The mines began closing as the national economy suffered from the Great Depression.
 The result was widespread economic devastation in the communities of the Gogebic Range.

 Some mines continued to operate into the 1960s, but the volume never reached the same levels as in the earlier boom years.
-A defining event was the last shipment of iron ore in August 1967 to Granite City Steel in Illinois.
+A defining event was the last shipment of iron ore in August 1967 to Granite City, Illinois.

-Approximately 325 million tons of this ore was mined from around 40 individual mines between 1877 and 1967.
+Approximately 325 million tons of ore was mined from around 40 individual mines between 1877 and 1967.
 Iron mines of the era exploited the "natural" (soft) iron-rich ores in a 15 kilometer-long stretch in the central portion of the range straddling the Michigan-Wisconsin state line.
 These mines were mainly of the underground shaft type, which were among the deepest iron mines in the country.
 Due to these characteristics, and the greater associated costs involved with extracting the ore, these mines were unable to compete economically with the larger open pit iron mines in northern Minnesota and elsewhere.